snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/index.md

 :::info

-Our dbt models are available under a mix of licenses.
-For more information about how to get access to these models, please contact us by requesting a demo if you are new to Snowplow or by reaching out to our support team.
+Our dbt packages are available under a mix of licenses.
+For more information about how to get access to these packages, please contact us by requesting a demo if you are new to Snowplow or by reaching out to our support team.

 :::